Relkion/quartz/content/NaNoWriMo/Chapter08-Morning-and-Hu-Maoxun.md

 "G-good, you m-made it," the stuttering concubine said, ushering her into her residence.
 Jiaojiao swallowed her questions about the young man.
 It really wasn't any of her business.

 Jiaojiao took a curious look at the courtyard.
-It was identical in size in layout, but in far better repair.
+It was identical to Bai Xingyue's in size in layout, but in far better repair.
 Even so, the age and overall neglect could not be dismissed.

-It seems that this section of the estate is reserved for those the Bai Family would prefer out of sight.
+It seemed that this section of the estate is reserved for those the Bai Family would prefer out of sight.
 No doubt the stuttering concubine was one such existence.
-Too pretty to throw away, but too embarrassing to be seen due to her speech impediment.
+Too pretty to throw away, but her speech impediment left her too embarrassing to be seen.

 Jiaojiao's stomach gave a plaintive lurch as she laid eyes on the basket of steamed buns lounging on the low table in the reception room.
 The concubine caught her staring and tactfully gestured toward the table.
 "Please, sit down and eat."